LolHacksRule/AngryBirdsHeroes/README.md

 * Meshes (100%)
 * Textures (100%)
 * Shaders (95%)
-* Scenes (65%)
+* Scenes (99%)

 ## Why did you consider this project?

 I enjoyed AB Epic as a kid.
-I wanted a PC release like www.github.com/BP-Innovation/Bad-Piggies-Original did with Bad Piggies, and wanted to get an idea of figuring out the balancing data format which is assumably also used for saves.
+I wanted a PC release like www.github.com/BP-Innovation/Bad-Piggies-Original did with Bad Piggies, and wanted to get an idea of figuring out the balancing data format which is assumedly also used for saves.

 ## Why this name?